 For more information, please see the Online Training Institute (OLTI) module False Reports: Moving Beyond the Issues to Successfully Investigate Sexual Assault.

 Should investigators record their interviews with sexual assault victims?

 Yes, whenever possible.
 When preparing to conduct a detailed interview with a sexual assault victim, investigators should make preparations for videorecording (or at least audiorecording) their interviews with a sexual assault victim.
-Interviews with child victims have been taped for years, with obvious benefits; many of the same advantages exist for adult and adolescent victims.
+Interviews with child victims have been recorded for years, with obvious benefits; many of the same advantages exist for adult and adolescent victims.

 - Investigators are also able to listen more carefully to victims when their interview is being recorded, because they are not trying to take notes or write a report at the same time.
 They aren’t even necessarily piecing together events in a chronological timeline.
 This can be accomplished later.
 The investigator can simply listen to the victim’s narrative and jot down questions to ask later when the narrative is complete.

 - Recorded interviews also communicate to the victim that the investigator is focused on the victim’s statements and is taking the case seriously.

 - Recording preserves the victim’s own words and statements.
 This is important because statements are often synopsized, and during that process they can be misinterpreted, or conclusions can be drawn about a statement that are inaccurate.

 - Recordings make it possible to determine the source of any inconsistent information.
 In many cases, a recording will reveal that the person responsible for an inconsistency is not the victim, but the investigator or other professional who either documented a fact incorrectly, or simply misunderstood or misinterpreted something the victim said.

 - Recordings can have the additional benefit of protecting the investigator if a complaint or misunderstanding should arise because of what was said.